-we obtain $\pi/2$ in both cases. \end{itemize} The first issue can be fixed considering the \emph{minimal dimension} for which a period admits such a representation.
-This leads to the notion of \emph{degree of a period} introduced by J.~Wan \cite{Wan11}.
-For the second one, we can try to rigidify the situation, introducing more information on the nature of the compact semi-algebraic set representing a period, for example using the notion of \emph{complexity of semi-algebraic sets} (see \cite[sec.
+we obtain $\pi/2$ in both cases. \end{itemize} The first issue can be fixed considering the \emph{minimal dimension} for which a period admits such a representation, leading to the notion of \emph{degree of a period}~\cite{Wan11}.
+As for the second one, more information about the nature of the compact semi-algebraic sets can be considered, e.g.~the notion of \emph{complexity of semi-algebraic sets} (see \cite[Sec.
 4.5, p.
 211]{BenRis90}).
-Despite this ambiguity, this furnishes a convenient tool to manipulate and compare different periods.
-In particular, this gives a way to deal with the Kontsevich-Zagier period conjecture (see \cite{CVS16}).\\
+Despite these ambiguities, the semi-canonical reduction is a convenient tool to manipulate and compare different periods.
+In particular, this gives a way to approach the Kontsevich-Zagier period conjecture~\cite{CVS16}.

+A similar connection between some periods and volumes was already established for sums of generalized harmonic series (see \cite{BeuKolkCal93}).
+However, the type of change of variables and domains which are used in loc. cit. does not belong to the KZ-rules.\\

-The proof of Theorem~\ref{thm:semialg_form_thm} is based on the compactification of semi-algebraic sets and resolution of singularities.
-Briefly, one has to deal with three main difficulties: \begin{itemize} \item The first is due to the framework of the KZ--conjecture, namely that one allows only operations and constructions authorized by the KZ--rules.
+The proof of Theorem~\ref{thm:semialg_form_thm} is based on the compactification of semi-algebraic sets and algorithmic resolution of singularities.
+Essentially, one has to deal with three main issues: \begin{itemize} \item The first one comes from the framework of the KZ-conjecture, i.e.~only operations and constructions using the KZ-rules are allowed.

 \item The second one is to provide constructive methods at each step of the proof.
-This constraint is not contained in the formulation of the KZ--conjecture, but motivated by the problem of {\bf accessible identities}, i.e. identities between periods which can be obtained by a construction algorithm (see~\cite[Problem 1]{KonZag01}).
-As a general rule in our procedures, we give partitions of semi-algebraic sets cutting off by hyperplanes, in order to do not increase the complexity of the representation of the resulting semi-algebraic sets.
+This constraint does not appear in the formulation of the KZ-conjecture, but it is motivated by the problem of {\bf accessible identities}, i.e. identities between periods which can be obtained by a construction algorithm (see~\cite[Problem~1]{KonZag01}).

-\item The last one is more technical and it is related to the fact that we have to deal with compact semi-algebraic domains.
-Then we need to provide affine charts which guarantee local compacity during the resolution process.
-Note that the arithmetic nature of the objects is not an issue due to the behavior of the resolution of singularities theory~ \cite{Hir64}. \end{itemize}
+\item The last one is more technical and it is related to the fact that we have to deal with affine compact semi-algebraic domains: we need to provide affine charts and partitions of domains which guarantee local compactness during the resolution process.
+Note that the arithmetic nature of the objects is preserved due to the behavior of resolution of singularities~\cite{Hir64}. \end{itemize}

-\begin{rem}~ A connexion between periods and volumes is known for sums of generalized harmonic series (see \cite{BeuKolkCal93}).
-However, the type of change of variables which are used does not belong to those authorized by the KZ--rules. \end{rem}